Ann B. Ross: Career

 The novels' plots often depend on points of North Carolina state law to do, for example, with inheritance, mental competence, and a mother's fitness to care for her child (as in Miss Julia Speaks Her Mind and Miss Julia Takes Over).
 One of the common themes in the series is hypocrisy among the clergy.

 The Miss Julia series is popular among book clubs in the United States and is also successful in Germany, Japan, and Poland.
 Ross is particularly proud of a fan letter from Dolly Parton.
 In 2017 Miss Julia Inherits a Mess was nominated for a Southern Book Prize by the Southern Independent Booksellers Association.

 When Ross wrote Miss Julia Goes Rogue featuring the same character as a brutal and sexy vampire, "Ross’ publisher, unwilling to upset the original Miss Julia brand, refused to green-light the project."
 Journalists at a newspaper in western North Carolina included Ross along with Woody Harrelson, Christo and Jeanne-Claude, and Gladys Knight in a spoof of crowd-sourced funding campaigns to get this novel published.

 In 2021, Ross ended the 22-volume series with Miss Julia Happily Ever After.“ Ross said, "As I wrote Happily Ever After, a series of changes in my personal and professional lives were converging in such a way that I began to feel that somebody was trying to tell me something.
 Miss Julia and the ones she loves are in a good place right now, nothing that needs to be wrapped up is pending, most questions have been answered, no one is languishing in jail [and] everybody is home where they’re supposed to be, so it all felt like a good place to just let go.”

-Columbia Tri-Star Productions has optioned Miss Julia Speaks Her Mind, and it is under consideration to be independently produced as either a film or television series.
+In 2021, Columbia Tri-Star Productions optioned Miss Julia Speaks Her Mind to be independently produced as either a film or television series.

 Personal life

+Ross met her future husband at South Carolina Baptist Hospital, where she was a nurse and he was a resident.
+She married Dr. John Marion Ross on December 24, 1953.
+The couple then moved to Charleston, South Carolina.
+The couple had two daughters and one son.

-Ross married Dr. Marion Ross.
-The couple has two daughters and one son.
-Ross lives in Hendersonville, North Carolina, the basis for the town in the Miss Julia books.
-Until 1977, they lived in a historical house built in 1836 that inspired Miss Julia's house.
+In 1963, they moved to Hendersonville, North Carolina where her husband had a private practice.
+There, Ross was involved in First Presbyterian Church and was active in the Junior Welface Club.
+Until 1977, the family lived in a historical house built in 1836 that inspired Miss Julia's house.Hendersonville was the basis for the town in the Miss Julia books.

-In 2010 UNC-Asheville honored her as a Distinguished Alumna for her career as a novelist.
+In 2010, the University of North Carolina at Asheville honored her as a Distinguished Alumna for her career as a novelist.

-She died April 16, 2025 at her home in Hendersonville, NC.
+She died April 16, 2025 at her home in Hendersonville, North Carolina.